MAnalytics/akmedoids/README.md

 entries and outliers, prior to conducting advance longitudinal data analysis.
-One of the key objectives of this package is to facilitate easy replication of a recent paper which examined small area inequality in the crime drop (Adepeju et al. 2021).
+One of the key objectives of this package is to facilitate easy replication of a recent paper which examined small area inequality in the crime drop (Adepeju et al.2021).
 Many of the functions provided in the `akmedoids` package may be applied to longitudinal data in general.